Fibromyalgia Flare Up: Signs, Symptoms, Triggers & Management

 Common triggers of fibromyalgia flare-ups

-Flare-ups can sometimes feel unpredictable, but many people notice patterns over time.
+Flare-ups can sometimes feel unpredictable, but people may notice patterns over time.
 Recognizing potential triggers is the first step toward reducing their impact.

 #1.
 Stress and emotional strain